hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 ## Note
-I don't know whether the program displays the status correctly so it is better to manually count points then compare it to the program's.
-If you find it show incorrectly, please tell me so I can fix it :).
+If you find any bugs, create a new issue on Github or DM me in Discord.

 ## Live DRC Points Calculator
-(formaerly known as RealTimeDRCPointsDisplayer)
+(formerly known as RealTimeDRCPointsDisplayer)
 An user interface application that displays in-game information and calculates DRC points for you during your run or your replay.

 ## What's new
+- 1.4: Update WBaWC header to work with version 1.00b.
 - 1.3: Update MoF formula as of June 1st, 2019 and update find game function
 - 1.2.2: Add WBaWC Demo and update Settings window
 - 1.2: Add warning and MoF scoring formula
 - 1.1: Add Settings button
 - 1.0: Finish console version, move to GUI version

+## Requirements
+- OS: Windows 7/8/Vista/10
+- Visual C++ Redistributable for Visual Studio 2015

 ## Installation and Recommendation
 - Extract the zip file into your desired folder and run the execution.
 Optionally you can create a shortcut to the execution on the desktop.